General Information About the Code of Conduct

 Students needing medical assistance during an alcohol- or other drug-related emergency and individuals seeking assistance for those in need will not face disciplinary/conduct action for the mere possession/use of alcohol or drugs.
-However, staff from the University’s Office of Student Conduct and Community Standards will seek a mutually agreeable resolution to the matter, when possible, while meeting with the same student(s) to discuss the incident.
+However, staff from the University's Office of Residential Living and Student Conduct will seek a mutually agreeable resolution to the matter, when possible, while meeting with the same student(s) to discuss the incident.
 Students may be required to participate in an appropriate educational program.

 Other Requirements / Conditions

-In extreme cases, the Assistant Dean for Student Conduct and Community Standards or designee reserves the right to revisit the applicability of the Responsible Dragon Protocol.
-Even if there is not a disciplinary action, the Office of Student Conduct and Community Standards will maintain a file of each case that may be used to establish a pattern of history should subsequent alcohol or other drug violations occur.
-Conduct violations do not appear on the student’s academic transcript.
+In extreme cases, the executive director for Residential Living and Student Conduct (RLSC) or designee reserves the right to revisit the applicability of the Responsible Dragon Protocol.
+Even if there is not a disciplinary action, RLSC will maintain a file of each case that may be used to establish a pattern of history should subsequent alcohol or other drug violations occur.
+Conduct violations do not appear on the student's academic transcript.

 Important Policy Limitations

 Students should be aware that the Responsible Dragon Protocol does not prevent action by local and state authorities when the situation warrants outside involvement.

 Credit to: Clemson University, Drake University, The University of Georgia, Lehigh University, Northeastern University, Northern Iowa University, The University of Vermont